Charles Stewart Mott: Personal life

 C.S.
 Mott married Ethel Culbert Harding in 1900 and they had three children: Aimee, Elsa and C.S.
 Harding.
 Ethel Mott died in 1924 at age 43 after falling from the window of her second-story bedroom.
 In 1927, Mott married his second wife Mitlies Rathburn (1892-1928).
 She died on February 26, 1928.
 In March 1929, Mott married his third wife, Dee Furey (1899-1986), and filed for divorce in October of the same year.
 In 1934 Mott married his fourth wife, Ruth Rawlings, with whom he also had three children: Susan Elizabeth, Stewart Rawlings, and Maryanne.

 Applewood

 C.S.
 Mott's Flint, Michigan estate, Applewood, was built in 1916 as a self-sustaining farm for the Mott family.
 The main residence and grounds encompass approximately 34 acre, 18 extensively landscaped.
 They include perennial, rose, cut flower and demonstration gardens, and an orchard with 29 varieties of heritage apples.
 The Ruth Mott Foundation currently owns and maintains Applewood, which is seasonally open to the public.

 Death

 Mott entered St. Joseph Hospital in Flint on January 28, 1973, with a cold, and then developed a flu which worsened from there.
 Mott died on February 18, 1973, in hospital.
 In response to his death, Flint City Mayor Francis E. Limmer declared a seven-day mourning period in the city.
-He was laid in state at St. Paul's Episcopal Church before being interred at in the Mott family musoleum in Glenwood Cemetery.
+He was laid in state at St. Paul's Episcopal Church before being interred at in the Mott family mausoleum in Glenwood Cemetery.